bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

                 </div>
             </div>

-            Fitting of 3 different data recolted throught 3 sensors based on the best parameters found in my optimization (right) and a vizualization of my optimization step through each sub-region. (left)
+            3 different data were collected through 3 sensors based on the best parameters found through my optimization (right).
+A visualization of every optimization step through each sub-region (left).
         </center>

 </div>

-## nu-Bootis Orbital Parametrization
+# nu-Bootis Orbital Parametrization

+## Motivation

-The goal of this project was to improve the convergence of our genetic algorithms to find the best parameters that fit observed data given Kepler formula.
+Improve convergence of a genetic algorithm to find the best parameters of the Kepler formula to fit observed data.

-My main strategy was not to discard the worst directly but to keep some of them based on a Gaussian distribution.
+## Description

+* Implement a custom strategy for a genetic algorithm

+## Results

+Each generation is ranked through a heuristic.
+A portion of the generation is kept by sampling a Gaussian distribution.

 <div class="row-sm mt-3 mt-md-0 pb-2">
         <center>
             {% include figure.html path="assets/img/projects/phy3075_numerical_modelling/geneticalgo_opti.gif" title="Genetic Algorithm in 2D" class="img-fluid rounded z-depth-1" %}

-            A standard genetic algorithm to find the minima of a 2D sinc function.
+            Classical genetic algorithm to find the minima of a 2D sinc function.
         </center>